 Bad men it guards, and doth their ill efface.

-2. (Its) admirable words can purchase honour; (its) admirable deeds
+2. (Its) admirable words can purchase honor; (its) admirable deeds

 can raise their performer above others.
 Even men who are not good are